Updated May 13, 2023

 In the spring of 1953, Mrs. Ok Se-hyun came to visit me in Kyongju.
 I was very pleased to see her.
 She was able to come south because her oldest son had brought her by truck [which he was able to do because he was in the military].
 She told me about her difficult life as a refugee, and that she had completed writing a manuscript about Mr. Moon’s teachings.
 I was touched by her dedication to complete the manuscript under such hard circumstances.
 I made up my mind to publish the book as soon as possible.

 Later a pastor named Lee Yo-han came to see me.
 He said that Mr. Moon had sent him.
-His message was, “Since we have many believers in our church, you’d better come to Pusan as soon as possible.”
+His message was, “Since we have many believers in our church, you’d better come to Busan as soon as possible.”
 I thought that we had finally begun to expand so we could fulfill the will of God.
 I felt so thrilled.
-The next day Lee went back to Pusan and I asked him to tell Mr. Moon that I would come to Pusan soon.
+The next day Lee went back to Busan and I asked him to tell Mr. Moon that I would come to Busan soon.

 ❖ Note: The route drawn by Pak on the above map does not include a detour to Yongmae Island off the west coast of North Korea.
 Kim Won-pil included such a detour on a map in his 1988 testimony book, The Way of the Pioneers, published in Japan.
 The reason for Kim’s invention of the story was the discovery of a photo of a refugee carrying another on his back through water.
-Pak immediately told the UC headquarters in Seoul it was not of himself or Moon.
+Pak was invited to the church headquarters in Seoul to confirm if he was in the phot.
+He immediately said it was not of himself or Moon.
 In a second edition of The Way of the Pioneers, Kim’s fictional account of a laborious journey through the sea to the island was removed, since Kim realized his fraud had been uncovered.
 The photo was of a river crossing at a different location and at a different time to when Moon, Kim and Pak made their journey to the south of Korea.
 Below is the photo as used by Kim.
 Since Kim was with Moon and Pak on the journey, this proves Kim Won-pil to be a blatant liar.